NIMISHAVARGHESE/2022_IBM_Code_Challenge_Gov_Seva/README.md

 # 2022_IBM_Code_Challenge_Gov_Seva
 ISLGoodTechScholarsOrg/2022_IBM_Code_Challenge_GovSeva

 README.md : File containing information about your project.
-It should contain the following subsections:

 List of contributors An alphabetical listing of contributors name, college name,

 Problem statement Identify the theme and define a concrete problem statement

 Personas of the system Define different users of the system and their usecase

-Architecture A diagram depicting technical architecture of main components List of technical components used and its purpose as a table

 src/ : Folder containing all your working source code.
 Create/modify further sub-folders to suite your needs